VKCOM/YouTokenToMe/README.md

-  --unk_id INTEGER      Unknown token id.  [default: 1] --bos_id INTEGER      'Begin of sentence' token id.  [default: 2] --eos_id INTEGER      'End of sentence' token id.  [default: 3] --help                Show this message and exit.
+  --unk_id INTEGER      Unknown token id.  [default: 1] --bos_id INTEGER      'Begin of sentence' token id.  [default: 2] --eos_id INTEGER      'End of sentence' token id.  [default: 3] --custom_tokens TEXT  Tokens which will not be split into
+                        subwords, muiltple tokens should be
+                        provided with comma seperated.
+  --help                Show this message and exit.
 ```